Akoranga Preschool

 • develop flexibility and coordination including hand–eye coordination

-• develop skills such as throwing, catching, hopping, skipping, climbing and balancing
+• develop skills such as throwing, catching, hopping, skipping, climbing, balancing and more

-• develop awareness of space, such as over/under, in front/behind, on top/beneath, inside/outside
+• develop awareness of space, such as over/under, in front/behind, on top/beneath, or inside/outside

-• develop mathematical concepts such as long/short, big/small, wide/narrow
+• develop mathematical concepts such as long/short, big/small, or wide/narrow

-• be confident in controlling their bodies and learn their limits
+• be confident in controlling their bodies and, in turn, learning their limits

 • learn to cooperate and share